holidayextras/culture/gitflow.md

 ### Testing a hotfix

-Depends on the level of expedite, a hotfix may or may not need to go through the PR process.
+Depending on the level of expedite, a hotfix may or may not need to go through the PR process.

 ### Finishing a hotfix